facebook/react/packages/react-reconciler/README.md

 The constant you return depends on which event, if any, is being handled right now.
 (In the browser, you can check this using `window.event && window.event.type`).

-* **Discrete events:** If the active event is _directly caused by the user_ (such as mouse and keyboard events) and _each event in a sequence is intentional_ (e.g. `click`), return `MyRenderer.DiscreteEventPriority`.
+* **Discrete events:** If the active event is _directly caused by the user_ (such as mouse and keyboard events) and _each event in a sequence is intentional_ (e.g. `click`), return `DiscreteEventPriority`.
 This tells React that they should interrupt any background work and cannot be batched across time.

-* **Continuous events:** If the active event is _directly caused by the user_ but _the user can't distinguish between individual events in a sequence_ (e.g. `mouseover`), return `MyRenderer.ContinuousEventPriority`.
+* **Continuous events:** If the active event is _directly caused by the user_ but _the user can't distinguish between individual events in a sequence_ (e.g. `mouseover`), return `ContinuousEventPriority`.
 This tells React they should interrupt any background work but can be batched across time.

-* **Other events / No active event:** In all other cases, return `MyRenderer.DefaultEventPriority`.
+* **Other events / No active event:** In all other cases, return `DefaultEventPriority`.
 This tells React that this event is considered background work, and interactive events will be prioritized over it.

 You can consult the `getCurrentEventPriority()` implementation in `ReactDOMHostConfig.js` for a reference implementation.